Longlisted for the 2020 Mslexia Children’s & YA Novel Competition

 Age Group: Teen

-He wondered sometimes why he loved it so, this keepsake of a man he couldn’t remember.
+He wondered sometimes why he loved it so – this keepsake of a man he couldn’t remember.
 His father was a vacuum, a hole he’d tried not to fill with fantasies or blame for everything that had gone wrong since.
-Over the years his dreams and wants had shrunk to a single, simple wish: to see them together, Martin and Neeve, just once, to see them as they’d been, to know them both just for five minutes.
-One glimpse, one memory that would stick, one real moment he could tear loose from the soft, faded photos Neeve kept stubbornly reframing.
+Over the years his dreams and wants had shrunk to a single, simple regret: that he couldn’t remember them together, couldn’t see himself with his father and Neeve; he’d been too young.
+Just one glimpse, one memory that would stick, one real moment he could tear loose from the soft, faded photos Neeve kept stubbornly reframing.

 But he couldn’t have it, so he wore the Opal.